ztauthstar/ztauthstar/content/openprotocolspec/2025-04-05/architecture/_index.md

 prev: /openprotocolspec/2025-04-05/manifest
 next: /openprotocolspec/2025-04-05/base-protcol
 ---
-ZTAuth* uses a client-host-server architecture:
+**ZTAuth*** uses a client-host-server architecture:

-- The **host** is the environment where the client runs, such as a server, container, or edge device.
+- The **host** is where the client runs (for example: a server, container, or edge device).
-- The **client** is either the system, application or workload that needs to be protected and must ensure it has the correct permissions to perform its actions.
+- The **client** is the system, application, or workload that needs to be protected.
+It must have the correct permissions to do its job.
-- The **server** is the authorization server that checks the request and returns a decision.
+- The **server** is the authorization server.
+It checks requests and returns decisions.
-- The **zero trust token service (zts)** is the service that provides the necessary tokens and models to help the client make authorization decisions.
+- The **Transaction Token Service** follows the [OAuth Transaction Token specification](https://datatracker.ietf.org/doc/draft-ietf-oauth-transaction-tokens/).
+It gives the client the tokens needed to make authorization decisions.

 In this setup:

-- The **client** is also called the **policy enforcement point (pep)**.
-It sends the request and applies the decision.
+- The **client** is also called the **Policy Enforcement Point (PEP)**.
+It sends requests and applies the decisions.
-- The **server** is also called the **policy decision point (pdp)**.
-It checks the policies and makes the decision.
+- The **server** is also called the **Policy Decision Point (PDP)**.
+It checks the policies and makes the decisions.
 - The **host** is where the client runs.

-The PDP can be deployed in two ways:
+The PDP can run in two ways:

-- As a **central authorization server**, running remotely and shared across clients.
+- As a **central authorization server**, shared across multiple clients.
-- As a **proximity pdp**, running close to the workload on the same node or local network.
-This enables low-latency checks and local decision-making, even in offline or degraded environments.
+- As a **proximity PDP**, running close to the workload (on the same machine or local network).
+This allows fast decisions and works even if disconnected.

-> In hardware-constrained setups, the PEP and PDP can run on the same node to reduce latency and simplify deployment.
+> In small or limited environments, the PEP and PDP can run together on the same host to make things simpler and faster.

-ZTAuth* supports disconnected or partially connected environments.
-It is therefore designed to be **eventually consistent**: authorization and trust models — also known as `Auth* Models` — are periodically synchronized from the central authorization server.
+**ZTAuth*** works well in systems that are disconnected or only sometimes connected.
+It is **eventually consistent**: the authorization and trust models — called `Auth* Models` — are updated from the central server regularly.

 ```mermaid
 graph LR